KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ### 3.12.3 Installing Multiple Versions of the Same Library
 Situations can exist where you need to install and use multiple versions of the same library on the same system at the same time.
 These situations almost always exist when a library API changes and you have multiple pieces of software that depend on the separate versions of the library.
 To accommodate these situations, you can install multiple versions of the same library in parallel on the same system.

 The process is straightforward as long as the libraries use proper versioning.
-With properly versioned libraries, all you need to do to individually specify the libraries is create separate, appropriately named recipes where the `PN` part of the name includes a portion that differentiates each library version (e.g.the major part of the version number).
-Thus, instead of having a single recipe that loads one version of a library (e.g. `clutter`), you provide multiple recipes that result in different versions of the libraries you want.
+With properly versioned libraries, all you need to do to individually specify the libraries is create separate, appropriately named recipes where the `PN` part of the name includes a portion that differentiates each library version (例如the major part of the version number).
+Thus, instead of having a single recipe that loads one version of a library (例如 `clutter`), you provide multiple recipes that result in different versions of the libraries you want.
 As an example, the following two recipes would allow the two separate versions of the clutter library to co-exist on the same system:
 ```
      clutter-1.6_1.6.20.bb
      clutter-1.8_1.8.4.bb